• Skip to main content

 Dr. Phitayakorn is currently an Assistant Professor of Surgery at Harvard Medical School with a practice in general surgery and endocrine surgery at the main campus of the Massachusetts General Hospital.
 He is also the MGH Director of Surgical Education Research, the Surgical Lead for Strategic Initiatives and Operations at the MGH Learning Laboratory, and the Co-Director of the American College of Surgeons-accredited MGH Surgical Education and Simulation Research Fellowship program.

-Latest posts by Roy Phitayakorn, MD MHPE (MEd) FACS (see all)
+Latest posts by Roy Phitayakorn (see all)

 • ASE – Inaugural Podcast - December 15, 2016